Latest revision: Cabinet Order No. 127 of March 31, 2017

 (viii)any other relevant matters.

-(2)With respect to anti-dumping duty imposed pursuant to the provisions of paragraph (1) of Article 8 of the Act, if any new supplier provided for in paragraph (12) of that Article requests, pursuant to the provisions of that paragraph, the Government to alter or abolish the anti-dumping duty (hereinafter in this paragraph referred to as “applicant”), the applicant shall submit to the Minister of Finance a document stating the matters set forth in the following, accompanied by sufficient evidence demonstrating the fact that the amount of anti-dumping duty imposed on the applicant’s goods is different from the actual margin of dumping for the goods and a written pledge stating that the applicant is not related to the supplier of the designated goods imported into Japan during the period covered by the investigation referred to in paragraph (5) or (22) of that Article:
+(2)With respect to anti-dumping duty imposed pursuant to the provisions of paragraph (1) of Article 8 of the Act, if any new supplier provided for in paragraph (12) of that Article requests, pursuant to the provisions of that paragraph, the Government to alter or abolish the anti-dumping duty (hereinafter in this paragraph referred to as “applicant”), the applicant shall submit to the Minister of Finance a document stating the matters set forth in the following, accompanied by sufficient evidence for the fact that the amount of anti-dumping duty imposed on the applicant’s goods is different from the actual margin of dumping for the goods and a written pledge stating that the applicant is not related to the supplier of the designated goods imported into Japan during the period covered by the investigation referred to in paragraph (5) or (22) of that Article:

-(i)the name and domicile or residence, of the applicant;
+(i)the name and domicile or residence of the applicant;

 (ii)the descriptions, brands, types and characteristics of the designated goods subject to the anti-dumping duty;